Complexity and Approximation for Discriminating and Identifying Code Problems in Geometric Setups: Conclusion

 We have seen that \textsc{Discrete-G-Min-Disc-Code} is NP-complete, even in 1D.
-This is in contrast to most covering problems and to \textsc{Continuous-G-Min-Disc-Code}, which are polynomial-time solvable in 1D~\cite{GledelP19,covering}.
-We believe that our simple reduction can be adapted to the graph problem \textsc{Min-ID-Code} on interval graphs, proved to be NP-complete in~\cite{FoucaudMNPV17}, but via a much more complex reduction.
-We also proposed a $2$-factor approximation algorithm for the \textsc{Discrete-G-Min-Disc-Code} problem in 1D, and a PTAS for a special case where each interval in the set $S$ is of unit length.
-It seems challenging to determine whether \textsc{Discrete-G-Min-Disc-Code} in 1D becomes polynomial-time for unit intervals.
+This is in contrast with most covering problems and to \textsc{Continuous-G-Min-Disc-Code}, which are polynomial-time solvable in 1D~\cite{covering,GledelP19}.

+We also proposed a simple $2$-factor approximation algorithm for the \textsc{Discrete-G-Min-Disc-Code} problem in 1D, and a PTAS for a special case where each interval in the set $S$ is of unit length.
+It seems challenging to determine whether \textsc{Discrete-G-Min-Disc-Code} problem in 1D becomes polynomial-time for unit intervals.
 As noted in~\cite{GledelP19}, this would be related to \textsc{Min-ID-Code} on \emph{unit} interval graphs, which also remains unsolved~\cite{FoucaudMNPV17}.
-In fact, it also seems to be unknown whether \textsc{Continuous-G-Min-Disc-Code} in 1D remains polynomial-time solvable with this restriction.
+In fact, it also seems to be unknown whether \textsc{Continuous-G-Min-Disc-Code} problem in 1D remains polynomial-time solvable with the restriction that each interval is of unit length.
+However our PTAS algorithm for \textsc{Discrete-G-Min-Disc-Code} problem in 1D also produces a PTAS for the \textsc{Continuous-G-Min-Disc-Code} problem.
+We also do not know whether a PTAS exists for the general 1D case.

+In 2D, both \textsc{Continuous-G-Min-Disc-Code} and \textsc{Discrete-G-Min-Disc-Code} problems are NP-complete even when $S$ must be a set of axis-parallel unit square objects.
+We propose polynomial-time constant factor approximation algorithms for both \textsc{Continuous-G-Min-Disc-Code} and \textsc{Discrete-G-Min-Disc-Code} using the rounding of the relaxation of integer programming to linear programming.
+The question remains whether there exists any algorithm with better constant approximation or a PTAS.

+We remark that all our results for axis-parallel unit squares also hold when the objects are axis-parallel rectangles of a specified (same) size i.e., the shape of all the rectangles match in height and width.

+As we observed, all the techniques for designing approximation algorithms for solving \textsc{Discrete-G-Min-Disc-Code} problems in 2D work for solving the \textsc{Min-ID-Code} problem for an intersection graph of a set of axis-parallel rectangles of same size.
+It is an interesting problem whether similar approximation algorithms exist, where the objects in $S$ are unit disks, or arbitrary axis-parallel rectangles.